ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 >
 ```

-Note that '''getBalance()''' returns ether in wei which is like 1 trillionth of an ether.
+Note that `getBalance()` returns ether in wei which is like 1 trillionth of an ether.
 To check the balance in terms of ether, type the following command:

 ``` js